fmpiza/incoming-outgoing-phonecalls-websiteapplication/README.md

 - The system can give a privilege to users on credential details such as their login passwords and other details such as a country of residence and user's email for instant notification on service.
 - Also the system can store customer phone numbers on the database for further uses.

+NB:
+Both out and inbond calls are going to be made at a very least cost especially on client side ( third party) of the system.

 TECHNOLOGIES USED ARE:
 - JSP with IVR (Interactive Voice Response) system
 - HTML, CSS and Oracle database